zimmat/53functions/README.md

 > Fifty-three is the 16th prime number.
 It is also an Eisenstein prime, and a Sophie Germain prime.
 The sum of the first 53 primes is 5830, which is divisible by 53, a property shared by few other numbers.

+## Requirements:

+For these exercises it's assumed that :
+* node is installed
+* npm is installed

+Basic knowledge required:
+* basic understanding of node modules
+* Javascript knowledge

+## What to do:

 You should:

 * Fork this repo.
 * Use TDD.
 	* Write tests using [Mocha](https://mochajs.org/)
 	* Always write the test code first: this will help you to understand what needs doing and get you into the habit of doing TDD.
 	* You need mocha installed.
-To install it use `npm install -g mocha`
+Install it global use `sudo npm install -g mocha`
 	* Run `npm install`
 	* Register on [Travis](https://travis-ci.org) and configure your fork of this project in Travis.
-To see the travis specific for this project in `.travis.yml`
+See the travis specific for this project in `.travis.yml`

 **Commit to Git regularly**

-# These things count:
+## These things count:

 * regular commits;
 * testable code;
 * passing tests.

-# The functions
+## The functions

 The function name and the file name should be the same